Learning Long Range Dependencies on Graphs via Random Walks: Theoretical Results

 \begin{lemma} There exists a function $h^V_{\text{agg}}$ such that for any node $v \in G$, $v' \in G'$ and walk length $\ell$, it holds that $h^V_{\text{agg}}(v) = h^V_{\text{agg}}(v')$ if and only if $x_{\ell}(G,v) = x_{\ell}(G',v')$. \end{lemma}

 \begin{proof} For simplicity, we assume graphs to be unlabeled, by noting that a generalization to the labeled case requires only slight modifications.
 Recall that the positional encoding of a walk $W$ encodes the pairwise adjacency of nodes contained in $W$.
-In fact, this encoding contains the complete information on the subgraph induced by $W$.
 More formally, for a length-$\ell$ walk $W \in \Wcal_\ell(G)$, the $k$-th row of the corresponding walk feature vector $X_W$ encodes the induced subgraph $G[\{w_0,\ldots,w_k\}]$.
-Assuming $w_k=v$, we can also can infer about the structural role of $v$ in $G[\{w_0,\ldots,w_k\}]$.
+Assuming $w_k=v$, we can also infer about the structural role of $v$ in $G[\{w_0,\ldots,w_k\}]$.
 Now, the function $h^V_{\text{agg}}$ aggregates this induced subgraph information for sets of subgraphs into node embeddings.
 That is, for a node $v \in G$ and the set of walks $W_\ell(G)$, the function $h^V_{\text{agg}}(v)$ maps $v$ to an embedding that aggregates the set $\{\{ G_v = G[\{w_0,\ldots,w_k=v\}], W=(w_0,\ldots,w_\ell), W \in \Wcal_\ell(G) \}\}$.
 By considering the complete set of walks $W_\ell(G)$, we guarantee a deterministic embedding.
 Assuming a sufficiently powerful neural network, it is easy to see that such a function $h^V_{\text{agg}}$ can be realized by our model.
 The claim immediately follows. \end{proof}

-By using an aggregation function that fulfils Lemma~\ref{lemma:agg_func_power}, the resulting node embeddings encode the set of induced subgraphs that the nodes are part of.
-For example, with walk length $\ell=2$, the node embeddings contain the information about the number of triangles that they are part of.
+Notice that the above theorem is defined on the entire set of walks of up to size $\ell$ in order to ensure a complete enumeration of subgraphs.
+By using an aggregation function that fulfills Lemma~\ref{lemma:agg_func_power}, the resulting node embeddings encode the set of induced subgraphs that the nodes are part of.
+For example, with walk length $\ell=2$, the node embeddings contain information about the number of triangles that they are part of.
 In the subsequent message passing step, NeuralWalker propagates this subgraph information.
-Analogously to e.g. \cite{bouritsas2023subgraphgnn}, it can easily be shown that with a sufficient number of such message passing layers and a powerful readout network, the resulting graph represetations are strictly more powerful than ordinary MPNNs, proving Thm.~\ref{thm:expressivity_ell} above.
+Analogously to e.g. \cite{bouritsas2023subgraphgnn}, it can easily be shown that with a sufficient number of such message passing layers and a powerful readout network, the resulting graph representations are strictly more powerful than ordinary MPNNs, proving Thm.~\ref{thm:mpnn_expr_appendix} above.